mattbourke/sublime_varscoper/README.md

 Two function are provided:
 * Run this file on VarScoper : open a browser pointing VarScoper passing the active file as parameter
-* Highlight VarScoper violations : highlights lines containing unscoped variables
+* Highlight VarScoper violations : shows a warning icon in the gutter.
+Ctrl+Alt+v

+Highlighting will automatically fire on the following:
+* Saving changes to a CFC
+* Switching to a CFC tab from another tab

-Due to VarScoper issues, highlighted lines may not always be correct.
+Due to VarScoper issues, lines may not always be correct.

 Installation
 ------------